ray-project/ray/doc/source/data/key-concepts.rst

 ..
   https://docs.google.com/drawings/d/12STHGV0meGWfdWyBlJMUgw7a-JcFPu9BwSOn5BjRw9k/edit

-For an in-depth guide on transforming datasets, read :ref:`Transforming Datasets <transforming_datasets>`.
+For an in-depth guide on transforming datasets, read :ref:`Transforming Datasets <transforming_datastreams>`.

 Shuffling Data
 ==============

-Operations like :meth:`~ray.data.Dataset.sort` and :meth:`~ray.data.Dataset.groupby`
+Operations like :meth:`~ray.data.Datastream.sort` and :meth:`~ray.data.Datastream.groupby`
 require blocks to be partitioned by value or *shuffled*.
 Datasets uses tasks to shuffle blocks in a map-reduce
 style: map tasks partition blocks by value and then reduce tasks merge co-partitioned blocks.

-Call :meth:`~ray.data.Dataset.repartition` to change the number of blocks in a :class:`~ray.data.Dataset`.
+Call :meth:`~ray.data.Datastream.repartition` to change the number of blocks in a :class:`~ray.data.Datastream`.
 Repartition has two modes:

 * ``shuffle=False`` - performs the minimal data movement needed to equalize block sizes